[ Printer Friendly Version ] [ Report Abuse ]

 “It’s work,” Gawain said, instantly muzzling whatever worst-case scenario had begun to form in Hermione’s mind with his calming smile.
 “I’m here to drag Ronald away from home, on a Saturday and all!
 We’re having a meeting in the Auror Office that simply cannot wait until Monday.
 Of course, I do hope this doesn’t interfere with any plans you might have for today.”

-“Oh, no, it’s alright,” Hermione assured him.
+“Oh, no, it’s all right,” Hermione assured him.
 “Ron’s still asleep, though.
 I’ll go and wake him for you – would you like anything to drink while you wait?
 A cup of tea, coffee, lemonade?”

 “A glass of lemonade sounds lovely,” Gawain said, stepping into the hallway and closing the door behind him.
 “Don’t tell my wife, though; she keeps complaining about my sweet tooth.
 She’s the one who created it, though, isn’t she, with her delicious cookies and pies and…?”

-He trailed off, and Hermione smiled while walking into the kitchen.
+He trailed off into his thoughts, and Hermione smiled while walking into the kitchen.
 There, she poured him a glass of her mother’s homemade lemonade and left him sitting at the table as she headed for the bedroom.

 Gawain had time to get a refill before Ron appeared in the kitchen, his hair still quite messy but with clothes on and clean teeth.
 Gawain stood up almost immediately, and after thanking Hermione, he turned to the younger Auror and said: